museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![lets-have-some-sql-fun-1](https://i.imgur.com/Bg2xg8z.png)

-We already have a real shell hehe.
+"Now you need to get a real shell."
+One step ahead of you. ;)

 Let's see if we can locate the admin user.

-First we will use the following command to use the "gym" database from MySQL:
+First, we will use the following command to connect to the "gym" database from MySQL:

 `use gym;`

-Next let's take a look at the tables.
+Next, let's take a look at the tables on the "gym" database.

 `show tables;`

 ![tables](https://i.imgur.com/f5lwkp5.png)

-Members is likely the table we care about for this challenge.
+The "members" table sounds particularly useful.
 Let's check the columns for the members table.

 `select columns from members;`

 ![columns](https://i.imgur.com/ywGaGVu.png)

-Ok, so let's select members from the "admin" column who's value is 1.
+Okay, now let's select members from the "admin" column who's value is equal to 1.
+This should yield any admin users found in the "members" table.

 `select * from members where admin = 1;`

 ![admin](https://i.imgur.com/tbtSkKh.png)

-James is our admin.
+"James" is our admin.

 {:refdef: .flag}
 Flag: `James`